A message from the Chair of the Board of Trustees

 What is inquiry-based education?
 The organized practice of cultivating skills of inquiry.
 We do it with glue guns, spreadsheets, sewing machines, challenge math, petri dishes, debates, play writing, acting, dissections, stone carving, pipets, and more.
 Inquiry-based education works.
 It ignites kids of all ages.

 Who needs to practice inquiry skills?
 Everyone.
 Strong artists are inquirers.
 Notable writers are inquirers.
 Insightful scientists are inquirers.
 Bold inventors are inquirers.
 Fantastic mathematicians are inquirers.
 Successful builders, academics, administrators and teachers are inquirers.
 Inquiry is the stuff of life-long learning and doing, growing and improving.

 GATE Academy's inquiry program is evidence based.
 Learning to ask one's own questions leads to curiosity and problem-solving.
 Learning by doing and experimentation—hands on or minds on—leads to stronger comprehension, better retention, and the ability to make deeper cross connections.
 Learning to communicate and to present well requires constant writing, lots of reading, structured discussion and debate, all accompanied by peer and teacher support.
 We do these things at GATE.

 GATE is a place where it is safe and fun to explore ideas —all different kinds of ideas and facts.
 What's the why behind it all?
 Can we understand and figure things out?
 What happens when we take things apart?
 The clues to how a system works can be found when it fails.
-And no human problem can be solved without willingness to understand and question first, to be open-minded, foregoing the facile road of quick judgment, and the deafening echo of confirmation bias.
+And no human problem can be solved without willingness to understand and question first, to be open-minded, foregoing the facile road of quick judgment, and the deafening echo of labelling and confirmation bias.